Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-fXSxpjRKyts.md

 ### Transcript

-> burger or pizza today snook what's it gonna be always burger a whisper every tuesday huh yeah i think, i'm gonna be doing some i'm just gonna make a sandwich i think, sandwiches are burgers yeah dude be like that
+> burger or pizza today snook what's it gonna be always burger a whisper every tuesday huh yeah I think, I'm gonna be doing some I'm just gonna make a sandwich I think, sandwiches are burgers yeah dude be like that